jtmckay/ClipboardToKeystrokes/README.md

 # ClipboardToKeystrokes
-Take what's in the clipboard and simulate key presses so it is as if it's coming from your keyboard.
+Take what's in the clipboard and simulate key presses as if it's coming from your keyboard.

 ![alt text](https://github.com/jtmckay/ClipboardToKeystrokes/blob/master/screenshot.JPG)